ars0915/note/pages/WebRTC.md

 			      // It's an ICE candidate received from the remote peer as part of trickle ICE } else if (candidate) {
 			        try {
-			          await pc.addIceCandidate(candidate);
+			          // The candidate is destined to be delivered to the local ICE layer by passing it into addIceCandidate() await pc.addIceCandidate(candidate);
 			        } catch (err) {
 			          if (!ignoreOffer) {